ltlian/ef-core-standalone-migrations/README.md

 ### Create database

-This is the only step needed to apply the migrations using the scripting approach.
+An empty, default database is all we need if we only intend to generate and apply the migrations using the scripting approach.

 The database name has no requirements aside from being what we provide to the connection string later.